How to Clean a Cast Iron Skillet

 So now that you have a newly seasoned skillet, how should you clean it?

+With salt.
+And oil.
 And a little bit of fresh water if needed.

 Here’s how to do it…

-Place a spoonful of salt in your dirty skillet.
+- Place a spoonful of salt in your dirty skillet.
 Pour an equal amount of cooking oil over the salt.

-Using a paper towel, rub the salt-paste over the skillet in a circular motion to loosen debris.
+- Using a paper towel, rub the salt-paste over the skillet in a circular motion to loosen debris.

-If the food is really caked on, use a flat metal spatula to scrape it off.
+- If the food is really caked on, use a flat metal spatula to scrape it off.

-Then… and this is important… wipe the salt out of the skillet and wipe out any excess oil.
+- Then, and this is important, wipe the salt out of the skillet and wipe out any excess oil.

-Think skillet moisturizer.
+Think of it as skillet moisturizer.

 If you happened to overkill on the salt (or burnt something in your skillet and have a TON of debris) you can rinse your cast iron skillet with fresh water and dry thoroughly.